Unifying Quantum Smoothing Theories with Extended Retrodiction: Review: Quantum state inference

 From Alice’s perspective, the usual filtered state $\rho\fil(t)$ is then a classical mixture over possible true states given only her past record $\past{\bf O}_t$.
 Guevara and Wiseman defined the smoothed state $\rho^{\rm GW}\sm$ as a mixture over true states conditioned on both Alice’s past and future records $\both{\bf O}$:

-However, the approach relies on the unraveling of Bob’s measurement: the definition of the true state depends on how the unobserved environment is measured.
-In physical settings where no such measurement is available, one must assume a particular unraveling, which introduces ambiguity.
+However, the approach relies on the assumption about Bob’s measurement.
+In physical settings where Bob does not exist, or where no information about his measurement is available, one must posit a particular unraveling of the evolution, which introduces ambiguity.
 Moreover, computing $\rho^{\rm GW}\sm$ generally requires sampling over many possible trajectories, making the approach computationally demanding.